-- 1. Jesus was compelled by the Holy Spirit to go through Samaria for a divine appointment. - Jewish travelers 2. normally went around Samaria (a sixday journey), avoiding any kind of contact with the Samaritans, whom they considered to be inferior people because they were not pure Jews.
-They had intermarried with Gentiles.

-Jesus and His disciples walked 42 miles to have a life-changing encounter with one woman.
+- Jesus was compelled by the Holy Spirit to go through Samaria for a divine appointment. - 2.
+Jewish travelers normally went around Samaria-a six-day journey-avoiding any kind of contact with the Samaritans, whom they considered to be inferior people because they were not pure Jews; they had intermarried with Gentiles. - Jesus, with His disciples, walked 42 miles to have a life-changing encounter with one woman.
 This reveals the great value Jesus placed on the lives of women.

-Characteristics of a soul-winner, derived from the life of the Samaritan Woman
+Characteristics of a Soul-Winner, derived from the life of the Samaritan Woman